edmundhung/conform/docs/integration/ui-libraries.md

 3. **Make it controlled**

-   - Use `control.value`, `control.options`, `control.checked`, or `control.files` to sync the custom component with the current state.
+   - Use `control.value`, `control.options`, `control.checked`, or `control.files` to sync simple custom components with the current state.
+   - Use `control.payload` when the control can hold structured data.

 4. **Delegate focus (optional)**

-   - If your base input is hidden, use the `onFocus` callback in `useControl` to forward focus to the custom input for accessibility.
+   - If your base control is hidden, use the `onFocus` callback in `useControl` to forward focus to the custom input for accessibility.

 ### Example